ericrkuo/tron-haskell/README.md

 ### 4. IO

-We wanted some way for users to interact with our proof of concept, this means specifying in the terminal which direction they wanted to go, and to visually see the state of the game.
+We wanted some way for users to interact with our proof of concept.
+This was accomplished by allowing users to specify in the terminal which direction they wanted to go, and to visually see the state of the game.
-This was accomplished by using recursive IO to pass the state around and to print out the coordinates of where you decided to move, as well as where the CPU decided to move.
+We prototyped this behaviour using recursive IO to pass the state around and to print out the player and CPU moves.
 > Sneak Preview!
 Refer to instructions below to see how to run our code.
 <img src="https://media.github.students.cs.ubc.ca/user/1272/files/e54d2280-329b-11ec-9215-78f3e097ac1b" width="300">